 Homemade Cherry Pie

 Cherry pie filled with ripe fresh sweet cherries is a Summer favorite and classic that my family loves.
-This easy pie can be made with fresh or frozen sweet cherries.
-A touch of almond extract in the filling helps the cherries shine between buttery layers of crust.
+This easy pie can be made with fresh cherries or frozen sweet cherries.
+A touch of almond extract in the filling helps the cherries shine along with the vanilla and pinch of ground cinnamon between buttery layers of crust.
 There is nothing like a fresh Cherry Pie bubbling through a rich, flaky crust.
 Once you’ve pitted the cherries, the hard work is behind you and all that’s left is mixing the ingredients together.
+Pie recipes like this really are my favourite to make while fruit is at its peak - you will love this one - easy and irresistible with a scoop of vanilla ice cream.

 Homemade pies are easy to make and so satisfying to eat.
-We change up the fruit with the seasons and make apple pies in the cooler months, then blueberry pie, strawberry pie, juicy peach pie and of course this sweet cherry pie in Summer.
+We change up the fruit with the seasons and make apple pies in the cooler months, then blueberry pie, strawberry-rhubarb pie, fresh strawberry pie juicy peach pie and of course this sweet cherry pie in Summer.

 I always recommend homemade but if you are going to do store bought I recommend using a good all butter pie dough that you can roll out and trim yourself not the prefab ones in the tin.
 Those tend not to be as great with fruit pies - the bottom gets too soggy.
 Don’t be intimidated to make your own.
 The recipe below is quite basic and works so well with any fruit pie filling.
 You can use your food processor or use use a pastry cutter, your fingers or two knives to cut the butter in to the flour.
 The things to remember when making pie dough are: